 We cooperate with State officials to ensure compliance and accountability at each facility.
 At present, we are drafting a policy document that provides minimum standards of operation for each stage of the post-arrival quarantine process.
 We have conducted training courses for testing officials and laboratory personnel, and will conduct training in the future as resources become available.
-Therefore, it is not necessary to amend the regulations by adding minimum standards for quarantine facilities, testing protocols, and recordkeeping.
+Therefore, it is not necessary to amend the regulations by adding minimum standards for Start Printed Page 9580quarantine facilities, testing protocols, and recordkeeping.

 One commenter asked if there was a system in place to ensure that horses imported under temporary status for competition exit the country after the completion of their competition and that they are not used for breeding purposes during their stay.

 As stated in § 93.301(f), any horse temporarily imported would be monitored by the Animal and Plant Health Inspection Service (APHIS) to ensure that the horse is moved according to the itinerary and methods of transport specified by the import permit.
 The regulations clearly state that a horse imported temporarily for competition or entertainment must not be used for breeding.
 If an owner or importer subsequently seeks permission to keep the horse in the United States, the horse would be transported to a State quarantine facility to undergo the post-arrival quarantine testing and treatment procedures.